Aliases for DR1 Gene

 This gene encodes a TBP- (TATA box-binding protein) associated phosphoprotein that represses both basal and activated levels of transcription.
 The encoded protein is phosphorylated in vivo and this phosphorylation affects its interaction with TBP.
 This protein contains a histone fold motif at the amino terminus, a TBP-binding domain, and a glutamine- and alanine-rich region.
 The binding of DR1 repressor complexes to TBP-promoter complexes may establish a mechanism in which an altered DNA conformation, together with the formation of higher order complexes, inhibits the assembly of the preinitiation complex and controls the rate of RNA polymerase II transcription. [provided by RefSeq, Jul 2008]

 GeneCards Summary for DR1 Gene

 DR1 (Down-Regulator Of Transcription 1) is a Protein Coding gene.
-Diseases associated with DR1 include metaphyseal chondrodysplasia, schmid type and vulvitis.
-Among its related pathways are Chromatin organization and Chromatin Regulation / Acetylation.
+Diseases associated with DR1 include stargardt disease and metaphyseal chondrodysplasia, schmid type.
+Among its related pathways are Chromatin organization.
 GO annotations related to this gene include sequence-specific DNA binding and transcription factor binding.